 Do you have a presence on all popular social media?
 Do you have consistent images, background colors and brand message across them?

 If your response to the first question is yes, but to the second question is no. You are not doing justice to your brand positioning.

-Social media are great place to present your business publicly.
-As a business leader you should understand its implication.
+Social media are great places to present your business publicly.
+As a business leader, you should understand its implication.
 Your customers judge your brand by what you communicate with them, every interaction counts–your posts, the message tone, logo, colors, cover photo, profile photos everything craft your brand image.

 You can build customer trust with consistent branding, don’t miss this opportunity.

 Getting involved on trending topics to take advantage of social media flow is tempting, but be away from it.

 Creating posts on every trending topic will not grow your business, creating posts on your business relevant topics will.

 Internet has given us the freedom to choose what we want to read and from whom.
 If your followers have an interest in a particular topic, they will prefer to read about it from a popular industry source than you.